davetron5000/naildrivin5.com/_posts/2026-02-23-the-death-of-the-software-craftsman.md

 Not inevitable, but *possible*.

 This means it's worth considering a world where AI code generation is commonplace.
-In fact, professional software developers one *must* consider such a world, and think deeply about their place in it.
+In fact, professional software developers *must* consider such a world, and think deeply about their place in it.

 As a thought experiment, imagine if all the issues above were addressed.
 We have AI code generation tools are ethical, use appropriate resources, etc.  Who *wouldn't* use these systems to produce software?
-At least in context where the quality of the output was sufficient (a low bar if we are being honest), why would anyone *not* use these tools?
+At least in the context where the quality of the output was sufficient (a low bar if we are being honest), why would anyone *not* use these tools?

 As much as I love coding, it would be really nice to produce results without fretting over variable names, modularity, OO purity, monads, or any of that stuff.
 Having a system produce reliable code just seems better.
+And it's not like these tools are the first examples of code generation—we use code generation all the time.

 <blockquote class="pullquote">Almost everyone in the orbit of software development only cares about outcomes</blockquote>